What Universal Credit is

 - you can get Universal Credit if you're unemployed but also if you're working

-- you'll get a single payment each month, rather than weekly or fortnightly
+- you'll usually get a single payment each month, rather than weekly or fortnightly

-- instead of getting a separate housing benefit, your housing costs will be paid directly to you as part of your monthly Universal Credit payment
+- instead of getting a separate housing benefit, your rent will usually be paid directly to you as part of your monthly Universal Credit payment

 How Universal Credit works

-You might be able to get extra payments if:
+You might be able to get extra payments if you:

-- you’re disabled or have a health condition
+- are disabled or have a health condition

 Check how much you might get on GOV.UK.